 The following represent additions to UpToDate from the past six months that were considered by the editors and authors to be of particular interest.
 The most recent What's New entries are at the top of each subsection.

-Ribociclib plus letrozole in hormone receptor-positive, HER2-negative breast cancer (October 2016)
+CDK 4/6 inhibitors plus letrozole in hormone receptor-positive, HER2-negative breast cancer (November 2016)

 IVF and risk of breast cancer (July 2016)